despresc/languagetag/README.md

 - `Canonicalization` defines functions that canonicalize valid BCP47 tags (replacing deprecated tags and extended language tags) according to the standard.
-It also defines more general tag linting functions that implement other recommendations in the standard, such as removing redundant script subtags and removing variant subtags with unsatisfied prefixes.
+It also defines more general tag linting functions that detect and sometimes fix aspects of tags that are not recommended by the standard, such as the presence of redundant script subtags or the presence of variant subtags with unsatisfied prefixes.

 - `Quasi` defines quasi-quoters to construct statically-checked subtags and tags.
 The main `tag` quasi-quoter ensures that its input